kelceydamage/sherpa/README.md

-# sherpa
+# Sherpa
 SHERPA is a routing engine for data storage.

 `sherpa.py` contains a simple algorithm class that will determine where to send a parcel(data_object).
 It will divide up all your parcels into packages, and return a mapping of which route each package should be sent to.
 Sherpa is both consistent and uniform.
 It assignes packages to routes in a circular fashion.
 This means Sherpa forgoes the need for a hashmap/lookup table as it can compute the location of your object instantly.
-Simply feed the Sherpa the the string representation of your objects name/key/id and it will tell you where it is/will be stored.
+Simply feed the Sherpa the the string representation of your object's name/key/id and it will tell you where it is/will be stored.
 Simple!

-## Testing Sherpa
+### Testing Sherpa
 To test Sherpa simple run the `sherpa_test.py` utility
 ```bash
 * -h | help